A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis

 The scalable CNOT-reduced VQC was implemented using the PennyLane library, and the tests were performed using the simulator provided by the same library; some simple tests with 2 qubits were performed on IBM real hardware to assess the algorithm's usability.
-The QNN was tested for different numbers of qubits, from 2 to 6, and with only one single layer of approximation; first with predefined circuits designed with increasing complexity and then with dense random $SU(2^n)$ matrices.
+The QNN was tested for different numbers of qubits, from 2 to 6, with only one single layer of approximation; first with predefined circuits designed with increasing complexity and then with dense random $SU(2^n)$ matrices.

-The network was trained using two different optimizers, Adam and Nelder-Mead, while the performance was evaluated with different loss functions, like trace distance, fidelity, and Frobenius norm, each with a different application based on the specific metric criterion inside their definition.
-In general, the algorithm achieved a low loss value up to 5 qubits.
-As expected, the precision decreases when the number of qubits increases, meaning probably a too complex parametric landscape with additional local minima.
-Furthermore, the performance worsens when using random matrices, meaning the simpler approximation of sparse matrices or matrices with a specific pattern.
+The network was trained using two different optimizers, Adam and Nelder-Mead, while the performance was evaluated with different loss functions, such as trace distance, fidelity, and Frobenius norm, each with a different application based on the specific metric criterion within their definitions.
+In general, the algorithm achieved a low loss value of up to 5 qubits.
+As expected, the precision decreases as the number of qubits increases, indicating a possibly too complex parametric landscape with additional local minima.
+Furthermore, the performance worsens when using random matrices, suggesting the simpler approximation of sparse matrices or matrices with a specific pattern.
 Furthermore, while the Nelder-Mead optimizer can achieve a good quality of approximation, the Adam optimizer results in worse performance but requires significantly less execution time.
 Moreover, the trained network was tested on real IBM hardware to approximate a CNOT gate, achieving a high level of fidelity as measured by the Hellinger distance.